alunacjones/LSL.VariableReplacer/docs/environmentVariables.md

     The optional prefix used in this example is `ENV_`.
 This is the default prefix and the parameter could have been omitted in this instance

+!!! warning
+    If the `ITransformer` that is used for the variable replacer cannot handle an environment variable's name then the environment variable will be ignored

 ```csharp { data-fiddle="DMvr5v" }
 Environment.SetEnvironmentVariable("NAME", "Als");